chadrem/workers/README.md

     # Wait for the workers to shutdown.
     pool.join

+Note that you can use custom workers without a pool.
+This effectively gives you direct access to a single event driven thread.

 ## Timers

 Timers provide a way to execute code in the future: